anas-website/trailers/README.md

 ## Security Notes

-- Never commit `.env` file to git
+- Never commit `.env` or `credentials.json` files to public repositories
-- Keep your Client Secret and Refresh Token secure
+- Keep your service account credentials secure
-- Use environment variables for all sensitive data
+- Use environment variables or secure storage for sensitive data
 - For production, consider implementing user authentication
 - Implement rate limiting for API endpoints
+- Regularly rotate service account keys
+- Grant minimum required permissions to the service account

 ## Technologies Used